Lycée Franco-Allemand de Buc

 DFG / LFA Buc (Deutsch-Französisches Gymnasium in Buc, Lycée Franco-Allemand de Buc) is a German-French international lycée/gymnasium located in Buc, Yvelines, France, in the Paris metropolitan area.

 It is one of the DFG / LFA schools established as a result of the 1963 Élysée Treaty between France and West Germany; the school opened in 1975.

+The school offers both the French-German Baccalaureate and the French International Baccalaureate (BFI) in its Section Internationale Anglophone de Buc.

 The LFA Buc is a UNESCO Associated School.